Equality, diversity and your career: LGBT+ students

 Most of the information above is also relevant to Trans students.
 However, in addition, Trans people often find themselves having to educate those around them including employers about what it means to be trans.
 One possible motive for disclosing your trans status in an application is that it gives you an opportunity to explain what, if any, steps you would like the employer to take when you're invited to interview.

 Your specific situation will determine what you will want to disclose, if, when, and how.
 Whatever you decide, you should make sure that you know your legal rights.
 There is some excellent advice for trans people on the TARGETjobs website, as well as a list of further resources.
 Go to TARGETJobs

 You may have a gender recognition certificate (GRC), in which case it is a criminal offence for someone, including your employer, to tell anyone that you were born a different gender to the one in which you now live.

-There are many ways in which you might consider using your experiences as a trans person in applications or at interview as evidence of your strengths and personal attributes.
-Things like: emotional resilience, self-leadership, adaptability, confidence and maturity, empathy, awareness of people's differences – all of which are highly sought-after by employers.
+There are many ways in which you might consider using your experiences as a trans person in applications or at interviews as evidence of your strengths and personal attributes.
+Things like emotional resilience, self-leadership, adaptability, confidence and maturity, empathy, awareness of people's differences – all of which are highly sought-after by employers.

 Further help and resources

 - For more resources search using the keyword 'LGBT+' in the resources tab on MyFuture

 - Kaleidoscope, the University's LGBT+ staff group has a useful blog